Brock Meeks

 From 1997 to 2006, Meeks served as chief Washington correspondent for MSNBC.com, covering a variety of policy-related technology topics, including civil liberties and legislative attempts to control the Internet.

-After the September 11th attacks in 2001, Meeks created and developed the homeland security beat for MSNBC.com.
+After the attacks of September 11, 2001, Meeks created and developed the homeland security beat for MSNBC.com.
 His work on national security won him the Carnegie Mellon Cybersecurity Journalism award in 2005.

-During his ten-year stint with MSNBC.com, Meeks appeared regularly on TV for MSNBC cable and did occasional on-air spots for NBC Nightly News.
+During his ten years with MSNBC.com, Meeks appeared regularly on TV for MSNBC cable and did occasional on-air spots for NBC Nightly News.
 He also won an award from the Online News Association as part of a special projects team that produced "Rising from Ruin", a multimedia project chronicling the recovery of two small Gulf Coast communities in the aftermath of Hurricane Katrina.

-He was a founding staff member of the Inter@ctive Week magazine (in 2001 the magazine merged with ZD publication eWeek) where he served as chief Washington correspondent.
+Meeks was a founding staff member of the Inter@ctive Week magazine (in 2001 the magazine merged with ZD publication eWeek) where he served as chief Washington correspondent.
 Before that he spent two years as senior editor for Communications Daily, where two of his stories—one on the possible medical risk of cellular telephones and another on how cell phones were causing deadly interference with critical medical devices—moved Congress to hold hearings.
 In the latter case, hospitals also established no-cell phone zones.

 In 2007 Meeks joined the Center for Democracy and Technology, a Washington-based, non-profit public interest group, as Director of Communications.

 In 2013 Meeks joined Atlantic Media where he worked as executive editor for Atlantic 57.
-He left Atlantic 57 in November of 2018 to return to a freelance writing career.
+He left Atlantic 57 in November 2018 to return to a freelance writing career.